 - Experience in needs assessment of victims and families and identification of appropriate referrals

 - Have demonstrated commitment to on-going cross disciplinary education and openness to supervisory feedback.

 - Understand and abide by the confidentiality requirements and procedures related to working in an environment such as the Children’s Advocacy Center.

 - Strong oral and written communication skills

 - Experience in working with diverse professionals from child protection, law enforcement, court systems and related community services

-- Spanish speaking ability (preferred)
+- Spanish speaking ability not required (preferred)